mavaddat-javid-education/Red-DiscordBot/docs/bot_application_guide.rst

 .. warning::

-    Red bots with over 100 servers require `bot verification <https://support.discord.com/hc/en-us/articles/360040720412>`_ which is not covered in this guide.
+    Edu bots with over 100 servers require `bot verification <https://support.discord.com/hc/en-us/articles/360040720412>`_ which is not covered in this guide.

 *Parts of this guide have been adapted from* `discord.py intro <https://discordpy.readthedocs.io/en/stable/discord.html#discord-intro>`_ *and* `discord.py privileged intents <https://discordpy.readthedocs.io/en/stable/intents.html#privileged-intents>`_.